 One key difference between DaVinci Resolve and Filmora is their Workflow.

-For example, putting a video on your timeline separates the video from the audio since they aren’t always used side-by-side with each other.
+Resolve does a few things for you automatically.
+For example, putting a video on your timeline separates it from the audio.
 In Filmora, you have to do that manually.

-DaVinci Resolve also comes with two windows.
-The first is the Source Monitor Window, which allows you to play files you want to put in your timeline, while the Playback Monitor Window is for the timeline.
+The app also comes with two windows.
+The first is the Source Monitor Window to play files from source media, and Playback Monitor Window, for the timeline.

-Filmora only has a playback window, so you would have to make all your cuts in the timeline itself, making the process more tedious, significantly if you’re cutting back and forth between two or more videos.
+Filmora has a playback window, so you would have to make all your cuts in the timeline itself, making the process slow.

 Related: Camtasia vs. Filmora